Starting ED treatment

 If 10mg is ineffective the dose may be increased to a maximum of 20mg.
 If 10mg causes side effects the dose should be decreased to 5mg.

 Levitra should be taken about 25 minutes to one hour before attempting intercourse.
 It can be taken with or without food.
 Its effect may be delayed if taken with meals high in fat.
-Levitra will work for up to 12 hours and should not be taken more than once a day.
+Levitra will work for 4-5 hours and should not be taken more than once a day.

 It should be tried on multiple separate occasions before deciding it is ineffective.
 Levitra will not work unless arousal is present.